SSDs have virtually killed off laptop HDDs in Western Europe

 It's still too early to write the obituary for mechanical hard disk drives (HDDs), but the landscape is definitely changing.
 Solid state drives (SSDs) are faster, they don't have any moving parts to worry about, and they've come in down in price exponentially over the past decade.
 It's no wonder that in the laptop space, HDDs are hanging by a fingernail, at least in Western Europe.

 That's according to Context, a market research firm that says over 93 percent of new laptops sold in the fourth quarter in Western Europe had SSDs as their primary storage component.
-Just two year prior, SSDs were found in a third of laptops (66.7 percent).
+Just two year prior, SSDs were found in two-thirds of laptops (66.7 percent).

 This was bound to happen as SSD pricing continued to become more favorable.
 However, Context also points to other factors that have led to the near-abandonment of the HDD.